The stellar and dark matter distributions in early-type galaxies measured by stacked weak gravitational lensing: Result

 \subsection{Stellar-to-halo mass relation}

 In Section~\ref{subsec:inner}, we constrain the stellar mass from the inner profile fitting, and in Section~\ref{subsec:NFW}, we constrain the NFW halo mass by fitting the outer profile.
 These results allow us to constrain the Stellar-to-halo mass relation (SHMR).
 In this approach, unlike the conventional approach that estimates stellar masses from spectral energy density fitting, the SHMR is constrained using only weak gravitational lensing.
 The result is shown in Figure~\ref{fig:SHMR}.
 Compared to the case assuming the Salpeter IMF \citep{2019MNRAS.488.3143B,2025OJAp....8E...8A}, the stellar mass for a given halo-mass tends to be higher.
-Our result suggests the possibility of the stellar IMF that is more bottom-heavy than the Salpeter IMF.
-The bottom-heavy stellar IMF in massive elliptical galaxies is qualitatively consistent with previous findings based on spectral absorption lines \citep[e.g.,][]{2010Natur.468..940V}, stellar kinematics \citep[e.g.,][]{2012Natur.484..485C}, and quasar microlensing \citep[e.g.,][]{2014MNRAS.439.2494O,2014ApJ...793...96S}.
+Our result shown in Figure~\ref{fig:min} indicates that the higher normalization of the SHMR in our result is almost entirely driven by the fact that stellar masses measured by stacked weak lensing are a factor of $\sim 2$ higher at $M_{\star,\mathrm{fit}}\gtrsim 10^{11}M_\odot$ than those derived from the spectral energy density fitting assuming the Salpeter IMF.
+Put another way, the SHMR derived in this paper is quite consistent with the SHMR derived in \citet{2019MNRAS.488.3143B} once the stellar IMF is matched, which assures the validity of our halo mass measurements by stacked weak gravitational lensing.